 \subsection{AIT Condition with Covariates}

 In practice, there are scenarios where covariates $\mathbf{W}$ are present.
 For instance, age may influence how the treatment method affects patient recovery speed.
-Therefore, we first extend the AIT condition from Definition \ref{Definition-AIT-condition} to account for the presence of covariates, as stated in the following definition.
+Specifically, we focus on the generation of the ANINCE model with covariates as follows: